gRally/gStageEditor/README.md

+# gStageEditor

+This is the official repository to build [gRally](https://grally.net) stages.

+:memo: Please take a look to the [wiki](https://github.com/gRally/dev/wiki/Stages).

+## Changelog

 ### TBA
 - Preparation to manage gStageEditor as package directly in Unity;
 - Updates to manage the layout objects in procedural stages;